GeoscienceAustralia/ptha/R/README.md

 realistic PTHA applications this is the most computationally demanding part of the process.
-  * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then [combine then later](combine_tsunami_sources).
+  * If a linear propagation code is used then the user can optionally compute the tsunami for each unit-source separately and then [combine them later](combine_tsunami_sources).
 This is relatively efficient, but only theoretically valid for tsunami with a sufficiently small amplitude-to-depth ratio (or equivalently, with sufficiently small velocities).
 The